omarmokrani97/SeisInsight-Synthetic-2D-Seismic-Section-Generator/README.md

 ## Description

-SeisInsight  is a software tool designed to generate synthetic 2D seismic sections based on user-defined acquisition geometry and subsurface layer properties.
+SeisInsight  is a Python-based software tool designed to generate synthetic 2D seismic sections based on user-defined acquisition geometry and subsurface layer properties.
 It is intended for educational purposes and conceptual demonstrations in the field of seismic exploration and geophysics.
 By providing a simplified representation of seismic data, SeisInsight  allows users to visualize and analyze theoretical scenarios without the complexities of real-world data.

 #### Features